Azizkhuja/Meme-app/README.md

 This project was bootstrapped with react.js and [Demo is here](https://memeapp.surge.sh/).

-## Main focus for react.js and and from changes.
+## Main focus for react.js.
 The design is not unresponsive

 ## Available Scripts